chr1sc2y/ZintrulCre/README.md

 ### Hi there 👋

-This is Joel, Software Development Engineer @Amazon, previously @TimiStudiosTencent.
+This is Zhengyu, Software Development Engineer at Amazon, previously at Timi Studio Tencent.

 ### Contact me 📧